Sodium cyanide: Cyanide mining

+These soluble forms of gold (and silver) can be converted back to the metals by electrolysis.

 Chemical feedstock

-Several commercially significant chemical compounds are derived from cyanide, including cyanuric chloride, cyanogen chloride, and many nitriles.
-In organic synthesis, cyanide, which is classified as a strong nucleophile, is used to prepare nitriles, which occur widely in many chemicals, including pharmaceuticals.
-Illustrative is the synthesis of benzyl cyanide by the reaction of benzyl chloride and sodium cyanide.
+Some commercially significant chemicals are derived from cyanide: cyanuric chloride, cyanogen chloride, and cyanogen.

+Several specialty nitriles may be produced by alkylation of cyanide, a strong nucleophile.
+Illustrative is the synthesis of benzyl cyanide by the reaction of benzyl chloride and sodium cyanide:

+Electroplating

+Cyanide baths (solutions) of metal ions are used to electroplate many metals, including platinum, gold, and silver.
+Cadmium plating gives excellent corrosion resistance and is achieved using cadmium oxide and sodium cyanide.
+Copper 'strikes' (thin high quality layers) are traditionally formed using cyanide electroplating, these thin interstitial layers allow adhesion between metals that are usually incompatible, such as chromium and aluminium.

 Niche uses

 Being highly toxic, sodium cyanide is used to kill or stun rapidly such as in collecting jars used by entomologists and in widely illegal cyanide fishing.

+It was used as an insecticide, rodenticide and antibacterial, but these uses were cancelled by the EPA in 1987.

 Toxicity

 Sodium cyanide, like other soluble cyanide salts, is among the most rapidly acting of all known poisons.
-NaCN is a potent inhibitor of respiration, acting on mitochondrial cytochrome oxidase and hence blocking electron transport.
+NaCN is a potent inhibitor of cellular respiration, acting on mitochondrial cytochrome oxidase and hence blocking electron transport.
 This results in decreased oxidative metabolism and oxygen utilization.
 Lactic acidosis then occurs as a consequence of anaerobic metabolism.
 An oral dosage as small as 200–300 mg can be fatal.

+Disposal

+Due to toxicity considerations, the disposal of cyanide is subject to stringent regulations.
+Industrial cyanide effluent is typically destroyed by oxidation using peroxysulfuric acid, hydrogen peroxide, sulfur dioxide/copper salts ("Inco process") or all three ("Combiox Process").
+Use of sodium hypochlorite, traditional for laboratory-scale wastes, is impractical on a commercial scale.
+Hydrolysis at higher temperatures is highly effective, but requires specialized equipment.
+Lastly, cyanide wastes can be acidified for recovery of hydrogen cyanide.